Shrestha005/DSA_cpp/README.md

 2. In Majority Element | The optimal approach is called Moore's Voting Algorithm

 3. Maximum Subarray Sum | The optimal approach is called Kadane's Algorithm

+4. Middle Node of a LL | The optimal approach is called Tortoise and Hare Algorithm